frequently asked questions

 Is it bearable?

 Describing the feeling of a treatment is like standing in front of a freezer on a hot day.
 It’s a major chill but not painful.
-If you have ever done an ice bath or cold shower, you have endured much worse than a cryo session.
-Please note cryo and has not been tested or approved by Health Canada or any other government agencies for the treatment and/or diagnosis of any illness or disease.
-Cryo is not a medical procedure.
+If you have ever done an ice bath, you have endured much worse than a cryotherapy treatment.

 How many sessions can I do in one day?